Ethiopia's civil society seeks to carve its identity ahead of election | DW | 09.06.2021

 Abdo, a traditional leader and former teacher from Agaro, a town north of Jimma, also insisted on his independence.
 "Elders inform each other about situations.
 If there is any conflict, they try to find a peaceful solution.
 If some people disagree with each other, they do not side with a political view", he said, adding that he is "95% sure that [Prime Minister] Abiy Ahmed will win the election.
 People believe that [he] is more democratic than others."

-Cordial relations between traditional and political leaders often come through mutual benefit.
-"The traditional leaders are not affiliated with the ruling party, but they like to be respected by the ruling party," Askaletch Demise, from the women, children, and youth affairs directorate at Jimma University, told DW.
+Cordial relations between traditional and political leaders are mutually beneficial.
+"The traditional leaders are not affiliated with the ruling party, but they like to be respected by the ruling party," Askaletch Demise, from the women and youth affairs office at Jimma University, told DW.

 Non-traditional civil society is also struggling to come up with a culture of grassroots movements.
-Entities, such as youth and women's groups, usually exist under the Ministry of Women, Children and Youth.
-They are affiliated to university structures and therefore led by government employees, usually members of the ruling party such as Askaletch.
+Entities such as youth and women's groups usually exist under the aegis of the Ministry of Women, Children and Youth.
+They are affiliated to university structures and therefore led by government employees, usually members of the ruling party such as Askaletch Demise

 "They are promoting the ruling party because of the people's peace.
-The religious people help the government to keep the country peaceful", Askaletch said.
+The religious people help the government to keep the country peaceful", Demise said.

 The UN's World Food Program has sounded the alarm over the high number of people it says require emergency food assistance in the conflict-hit region of northern Ethiopia after seven months of fighting.